What to do

 Dead Horse Point State Park

 This gem of a park is a must-see if you have the time and opportunity to go there.
 The dramatic view from Dead Horse Point Overlook is one of the most photographed panoramas in the world and makes the trip worthwhile.
-You will see a vast mesa surrounded by deep canyons, overlooking a meander of the Colorado River (called the Colorado Gooseneck ) from a height of more than 600 m.
+You will see a vast mesa surrounded by deep canyons, overlooking a meander of the Colorado River (the Colorado Gooseneck ) from a height of more than 600 m.
 Fans of "Thelma and Louise" will be interested to know that this is where the famous scene in which the fugitives drive their car off the edge of the cliff into a canyon was filmed.

 According to legend, the park is so named because of its use as a natural corral by cowboys in the 19th century, where a herd of wild mustangs once died of thirst within sight of the Colorado River 600 m below.

-As this state park is not part of the national parks network, you will need to pay an entrance fee of $20 per vehicle (up to 8 occupants, valid for 3 days).
+As this state park is not part of the national parks network, you will need to pay an entrance fee of about $20 per vehicle (up to 8 occupants, valid for 3 days).
 The park is open every day of the year from 6 a.m. to 10 p.m.
 The Visitor Center is open every day from 9 a.m. to 5 p.m. except Thanksgiving Day (4th Thursday in November), Christmas Day and New Year's Day.

 The park is 51.5 km from Moab (about 45 minutes) and right next to the Islands In The Sky section of Canyonlands National Park (10 min), so you can easily visit both parks in the same day.
 Try to go at sunset for stunning colourful vistas.
 To get there, drive 14.5 km northwest of Moab on the US 191, then take the Utah 313 southwest for 37 km.